 EMISSION REDUCTION CREDIT PURCHASE AGREEMENT

-THIS Emission Reduction Credit PURCHASE AGREEMENT ("Agreement"), dated effective as of the __ day of July, 2001, is by and between HILCORP ENERGY COMPANY, a ________________ corporation ("Hilcorp" or "Seller"), and Enron NORTH AMERICA CORP., a Delaware corporation ("ENA" or "Buyer").
+THIS Emission Reduction Credit PURCHASE AGREEMENT ("Agreement"), dated effective as of the __ day of ____, 2001, is by and between HILCORP ENERGY COMPANY, a Texas corporation ("Hilcorp" or "Seller"), and Enron NORTH AMERICA CORP., a Delaware corporation ("ENA" or "Buyer").
 Hilcorp and ENA may be individually referred to as a "Party" or collectively as "Parties."

 WHEREAS, Seller wishes to sell certain Emission Reduction Credits ("ERC") (as hereinafter defined) and Buyer wishes to purchase such ERC's;